aljedaxi/zettel/pages/z_the_falcondale_collection.md

 > The awful things about those situations, from my observations, that is never mentioned, is that people settle personal scores.
 Too bad he's dead, you know, a rather wicked thought.
 > That's just like unpopular  officers get killed in war.
 Too bad what a  pity let's hope nobody finds the bullet in the back.
 ###
-> Hegel ... a systems thinker really in modem philosophy, talking about the last couple of hundred years.
+> Hegel ... a systems thinker ...
 He had a thing which he called the axiom of internal relations, which I'll ask you to contemplate for just a minute, which says that the relations by which terms are related and are an integral part of the terms they relate.